Consulting & Fractional Technology Leadership

 First conversation

 Thirty minutes by video or phone.
 No deck.
 Tell me what you're trying to build or untangle and where you're stuck.
 I'll tell you whether I can help, whether someone else is a better fit, and what next steps might look like.
+Book a 30-minute call.

 Get in touch

-Tell me what you're trying to build.
+Tell me what you're trying to build, untangle, or figure out.

 cjus@ieee.org